On a the contradictions of a [slave-owning] nation conceived in liberty

 And slavery haunts the early years of the nation.
 It haunts the Constitution - you can see this in Article 1 Section 2 of this important founding document: representation and taxation would be determined by the number of free persons and "three fifths of all other persons."
 It was a brilliant way for slave-holding states to game the system.

 To own people, to hold people as property, one must develop a peculiar pathology - one must believe in the diminished nature of the "beast" one owns.
 Thomas Jefferson spoke in detail about the differences between Blacks and Whites in his Notes on the State of Virginia.
-Of course that did not stop him from having children with Sally Hemings, a Monticello slave whose father was also Jefferson's father-in-law.
+Of course that did not stop him from having children with Sally Hemings, an enslaved woman at Monticello whose father was also Jefferson's father-in-law.

 Reconstruction failed not just because Andrew Johnson was the weakest president we've had.
 It failed because a seam of racism runs through the core of our nation.
 It failed because the founding fathers did not have the courage to eliminate slavery from a nation "conceived in liberty."
 It failed because we went to war to preserve the union - and in doing so, we won the right to maintain citizenship with those who believed fervently in their right to own people.
 Instead of slicing slave states off the American border, we fought long and hard for the right to call them our fellow Americans.